 - Excursions and guided tours

 Planning a road trip is not the same as planning a trip to a single destination, for obvious reasons as you can imagine.

 How to plan a road trip

-First, you have to decide how you will make the road trip linear, circular, if you are going to use bases of operations, if you are going to do it in a van or motorhome, rental car, your own car, type of accommodation, etc.
+First, you have to decide how you will make the road trip linear or circular, if you will use bases of operations, if you will do it in a van or motorhome, rental car, your own car, type of accommodation, etc.